dfinity/interface-spec/spec/index.md

           refunded_cycles : Nat;
         }

 The `queue` field is used to describe the message ordering behavior.
 Its concrete value is only used to determine when the relative order of two messages must be preserved, and is otherwise not interpreted.
-Response messages are not ordered, as explained above, so they have no `queue` field.
+Response messages are not ordered so they have no `queue` field.

 A reference implementation would likely maintain a separate list of `messages` for each such queue to efficiently find eligible messages; this document uses a single global list for a simpler and more concise system state.